DeutscherBundesjugendring/epartool/README.md

 Upgrading the tool version consists of the following steps:
 1. Updating the project files
-2. Building the application
+2. Building the application using `$ robo build`
 3. Running `$ robo phinx:migrate production` to apply database patches

-## Dev mode
+## Development

-The recommended way to develop the tool is using docker.
+The recommended way to develop the tool is using [Docker](https://www.docker.com).
 The application in development mode is served at `http://devel.localhost`.
-First run of docker can take a few minutes.
+First run of Docker can take a few minutes.

 ### Linux
 The `docker-compose` tool is needed.